jranaraki/steps/README.md

 The app has been tested on Nexus 6P, Pixel 3A, Poco F1, Sony Xperia X and PinePhone.

 ## Limitation
-The device should be in the pocket.
+The device should be in the pocket for the best accuracy.

 ## Download
 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/steps.jranaraki)